Charles Bigg Wither: Biography

 Wither received his education at Winchester and at the University of Edinburgh.
 He came to New Zealand on the Ursula in 1843 and settled near Nelson.
 He owned a sheep station at the Taylor River upstream from Blenheim from about 1848.
 He sold the land in 1867 to Ralph Richardson and to the father of Henry Redwood.
-The Wither Hills south of Blenheim, which were part of his sheep run, are named for him.
+The Wither Hills south of Blenheim, which were part of his sheep run, are named after him.
 Wither himself lived in Richmond where he had another farm.

 Wither was one of the original nine trustees of Nelson College; other notable foundation trustees were Charles Elliott, David Monro, John Barnicoat, William Wells, and Alfred Domett.

 Wither was a member of the Legislative Council from 15 October to 9 November 1863, when he resigned.
 His membership appeared in a gazette notice (stating that he had been summoned to the council), but he declined the membership.

 Wither died at Wensley Hill in Richmond on 28 June 1894.
 He is buried at Richmond Cemetery.
 His sons Frederick and James were the executors of his will.